-- 240 days for managerial position;
+- 240 days for managerial positions; - 180 days for qualified employees, employees

-- 180 days for qualified employees, employees with trust functions, employees seeking their first permanent job and long-term unemployed;

-- 90 days for all other employees.
+- with trust functions, employees seeking their first permanent job and long-term unemployed; - 90 days for all other employees.

 For term contracts, the probation period is 15 or 30 days, depending on the length of the contract (less than six months or more, respectively).
 The legally defined periods may be reduced or eliminated by individual agreement, but they cannot be extended.
+If the employment agreement lacks any stipulation, the probation period is applied to the exact extent provided for by law.